 Hospital Negligence Claims

-• If you are able to proceed with a hospital negligence claim
+- If you can proceed with a hospital negligence claim

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-At Patient Claim Line, we work with medical negligence claims every day.
-The most common issues and hospital negligence claims we handle include:
+Our expert hospital negligence solicitors work with medical negligence claims every day.
+The most common issues and hospital negligence claims that we handle include:

-• Treatment or medication errors – If you prescribed the wrong course or dose of treatment you may have suffered serious side effects.
+- Treatment or Medication Errors – if you were prescribed the wrong course or dose of treatment, you may have suffered serious side effects

-• Surgical errors – when something goes wrong during surgery, be that wrong site surgery, a perforation or retained products
+- Surgical Negligence – something preventable goes wrong during surgery, resulting in wrong site surgery, a perforation or retained products

-• Accident & Emergency – A&E negligence is usually a result of long waiting times and a lack of adequate care.
+- Accident and Emergency Negligence – A&E negligence is usually a result of long waiting times and a lack of adequate care

 Although these are the most common hospital negligence claims we deal with for patients and their families, other situations may arise that create cause for a claim against a hospital.

 One of the most common cases of hospital negligence that we see is a failure to monitor a patient.
 As part of a medical professional’s duty of care, an integral part of their duty to all patients is to regularly monitor and assess their condition.
-When monitoring a patient, professionals should assess any changes and act quickly and precisely if there are significant or telling signs of a reaction to surgery or treatment.
-Any failure can lead to multiple complications in the near and distant future.
+When monitoring a patient, professionals should assess any changes and act quickly and precisely if there are signs of a reaction to surgery or treatment; failure to do so can lead to serious complications in the near or distant future.
 Examples of monitoring a patient include but are not limited to:

 Starting the compensation process is easy, following an initial phone call we will talk you through everything we need and what will happen.
 If your case is successful, you can expect to be awarded compensation that can help you with: